apprenticeharper/DeDRM_tools/ReadMe_Overview.txt

 These tools do NOT work with Apple's iBooks FairPlay DRM.
 Use iBook Copy from TunesKit.
 These tools no longer work well with books from Barnes & Noble.
+Due to a DMCA request, these tools no longer work with LCP-encrypted books - see https://github.com/noDRM/DeDRM_tools/issues/18 for details.

-For limitations and work-arounds, see the FAQ at https://github.com/apprenticeharper/DeDRM_tools/blob/master/FAQs.md
+For limitations and work-arounds, see the FAQ at https://github.com/noDRM/DeDRM_tools/blob/master/FAQs.md

 About the tools
 ---------------
-These tools are updated and maintained by Apprentice Harper and many others.
-You can find the latest updates at Apprentice Harper's github repository https://github.com/apprenticeharper/DeDRM_tools/ and get support by creating an issue at the repository (github account required) or by posting a comment at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
+These tools are updated and maintained by noDRM and many others.
+They are based on Apprentice Harper's Calibre plugin.
+You can find the latest updates at noDRM's github repository https://github.com/noDRM/DeDRM_tools/ and get support by creating an issue at the repository (github account required).

-If you re-post these tools, a link to the repository and/or the blog would be appreciated.
+If you re-post these tools, a link to the repository would be appreciated.

 The tools are provided in the form of plugins for calibre.
 Calibre is an open source freeware ebook library manager.
 It is the best tool around for keeping track of your ebooks.

-DeDRM plugin for calibre (Mac OS X, Windows)
+DeDRM plugin for calibre (Linux, Mac OS X and Windows)
 -------------------------------------------------------
 calibe 5.x and later are now written in Python 3, and plugins must also use Python 3.
-If you have calibre 5, you must use version 7.x or later of the plugins.
-For calibre 4.x and earlier, use version 6.8.x of the plugins.

 The DeDRM plugin for calibre removes DRM from your Kindle and Adobe DRM ebooks when they are imported to calibre.
 Just install the DeDRM plugin (DeDRM_plugin.zip), following the instructions and configuration directions provided in the ReadMe file and the help links in the plugin's configuration dialogs.